gpylypchuk/Cross-Chain-Arbitrage/README.md

 - **Precise, readable logging**: All amounts and profits are formatted for clarity, and logs include token and chain context.
 - **Config-driven**: All addresses, fees, and thresholds are in `src/config.ts` or environment variables for easy management.
 - **Type safety**: Chain names and other enums are strongly typed.

+## 🚦 What's Next for Production

+- Implement real contract calls for swaps and bridges (see stubs in code).
+- Fill in real router/bridge addresses for Sonic, CCIP, and Stargate.
+- Add dynamic fee fetching and token symbol resolution.
+- Integrate with a dashboard or webhook for remote monitoring.
+- Add advanced risk controls (e.g., MEV protection, sandwich attack detection).

 ## ✅ Current Status